zanejbarson-droid/Week12DraftWork/README.md

 # What?
-This is a Week 12 practice upload of my EarSketch coding project called 'Diverse Sound' Look at Main.py for code - Copy and paste code into EarSketch
+This is an upload of my EarSketch coding project called 'Diverse Sound' Look at Main.py for code - Copy and paste code into EarSketch

 # Why?